alexch/codelikethis/public/lessons/db/overview.md

 If everything succeeds, the transaction is *committed* and other connections can see all the changes.

+This is known as an *atomic* operation -- several actions behaving as one.

 # Blob

-Blob stands for "Binary Large Object" but it is also a good metaphor.
+BLOB stands for "Binary Large Object" but it is also a good metaphor.

-A blob is *any piece of data* that the database treats like a blob -- it does not look inside it,  doesn't know its value, can't sort based on it, allows it to be arbitrarily small or large, etc.
+A BLOB is *any piece of data* that the database treats like a blob -- it does not look inside it,  doesn't know its value, can't sort based on it, allows it to be arbitrarily small or large, etc.

+Example: an profile picture image file

+Storing BLOBs is often very convenient, and is useful for prototyping or for apps with low-to-middling performance requirements.

+But in high-performance web applications, it's often a better idea to store media files in a CDN like Amazon S3; in your database, instead of a blob, store a URL pointing to that file in the CDN.

 # Join